canonical/ceph-charms/.github/ISSUE_TEMPLATE.md

 # Issue report

-## What version of Charm MicroCeph are you using ?
+## What version of Charmed Ceph are you using ?

-Use this section to describe the channel/revision which produces the unexpected behaviour.
+Use this section to describe the charms with channel/revision which produces the unexpected behaviour.
 This information can be fetched from juju.

 ## What are the steps to reproduce this issue ?